theupdateframework/go-tuf/docs/CONTRIBUTING.md

 There are many ways to help go-tuf besides contributing code:

-- Fix bugs or file issues
+- Fix bugs or file issues.
 - Provide feedback on the CLI experience or suggest feature enhancements.
 - Improve documentation.